 });

-For a more comprehensive overview of what you can include in your assertions, refer to the Chai Docs.
+For a more comprehensive overview of what you can include in your assertions, refer to the Chai Assertion Library Docs.

-You can check whether a response property has the same value as a variable (in this case an environment variable).
+Check if a response property has the same value as a variable (this example uses an environment variable):

 pm.test("Response property matches environment variable", function () {